Kathie R. Kerler (503) 381-0095 or kathie@kathiekerler.com

 I judge solo or in a team with one to two other judges.
 Organizations should take into consideration that one judge works faster than a team.
 A team needs to agree on the wording of comments provided to scribes, and show organizers should plan the time schedule accordingly.

 If your group is considering a judged show, I encourage you to contact me.
-I have heard many times from formerly non-judged shows that after they began judging the quality of subsequent shows noticeably improved as a result of feedback to entrants.
+I have heard many times from formerly non-judged shows that after they began judging, the quality of subsequent shows noticeably improved as a result of feedback to entrants.
 I’m happy to assist with category definitions, the judging form, judging floor set-up and any questions you may have.

 Judging Services: